NimishMishra/networking/notes/README.md

 - In some machines (like HTB Knife), you must look at the technology supporting the server to find vulnerabilities there.
 For instance, HTB Knife had `X-Powered-By` header revealing a vulnerable PHP version that allowed malicious custom header `User-Agentt` to gain RCE.

+- Password reuse is a great menace.
+HTB Cap showed this.
+So always try creds for the same user in all possible accounts.

+- File capabilities are dangerous.
+For instance, HTB Cap had `cap_setuid` capability on `/usr/bin/python3.8` and thus a `setuid` run with `python3.8` escalates to root.

+## File capabilities

+- Capabilities basically provide finer grain of control over privileges.
+Privilege is basically a binary system: privileged or non-privileged.
+But capabilities allow finer grain of control.
+Suppose a web server normally runs at port 80 and we also know that we need root permissions to start listening on one of the lower ports (<1024).
+This web server daemon needs to be able to listen to port 80.
+Instead of giving this daemon all root permissions, we can set a capability on the related binary, like CAP_NET_BIND_SERVICE.
+With this specific capability, it can open up port 80 in a much easier way.

+- HTB Cap has such an example.
+A certain file was given `cap_setuid` which means it is allowed to `setuid` without granting it complete root privileges.
+This was exploited.

 ## cgroups

 - Very important concept in containerized technology wherein cgroups allocate resources — such as CPU time, system memory, network bandwidth, or combinations of these resources — among user-defined groups of tasks (processes) running on a system.